delabassee/java-lab/lab1-sign-oci.md

   ![](images/lab1-oci-console-home-page.png " ")

-You may now *proceed to the next lab*.
+You may now proceed to the next lab.

 ## Acknowledgements